Iris setina: Description

 The upper branch has a slightly inflated spathes (leaves of the flower bud), which are slightly violet stained or marked.

-The stems (and branches) hold between 1–2 terminal flowers, blooming between February and early March.
+The stems (and branches) hold between 1 and 2 terminal flowers, blooming between February and early March.

 The flowers come in shades of violet, or violet-purple.
 Like other irises, it has 2 pairs of petals, 3 large sepals (outer petals), known as the 'falls' and 3 inner, smaller petals (or tepals), known as the 'standards'.
 Some flowers are bi-toned, with the falls darker than standards.

 After the iris has flowered, it produces a seed capsule, which has not yet been described.

 Biochemistry

 As most irises are diploid, having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.

 In 1993, Colasante & Saur (in Linzer biol.
 Beitr.
 Vol.25, Issue2 on page 1189) stated that Iris setina could be regarded as an allopolyploid and theorise that it may have derived from other bearded dwarf species such as Iris pseudopumila Tineo and Iris pallida Lam.

 It also has a chromosome count of 2n=40, which is the same as Iris bicapitata, Iris relicta, Iris lutescens and Iris revoluta.